The Taming of Light

 -Why did the photographer choose to make that the main subject instead of something else in the frame, or possibly something else we can’t see outside the frame?

-Scan the whole photo for people and objects that may be important.
+Scan the whole photo for people and objects that may be important.-What are some facts we can gather about each element?

 -What can we infer or safely assume about each element?